comScore/ComScore-iOS-watchOS-tvOS/README.md

 CocoaPods
 ---------

-comScore Analytics is also available through [CocoaPods](http://cocoapods.org).
+Comscore Analytics is also available through [CocoaPods](http://cocoapods.org).
 The podspec supports iOS & tvOS devices only.

 To install it, simply add the following line to your Podfile: